WICG/turtledove/FLEDGE.md

 This could be handled by a `reportLoss()` function running in the worklet.
 Alternatively, the model of [SPURFOWL](https://github.com/AdRoll/privacy/blob/main/SPURFOWL.md) (an append-only datastore and later aggregate log processing) could be a good fit for this use case.
 The details here are yet to be determined.

+### 6. Permissions policy within the worklet
+The permissions policy in the FLEDGE worklet will be derived from running the [Is feature enabled in document for origin](https://www.w3.org/TR/permissions-policy/#algo-is-feature-enabled) algorithm with `document` set to the auction initiator document and `origin` set to the worklet origin (i.e. buyer or seller’s origin).

+#### 6.1 Affected features (for now)
+If the "shared-storage" permissions policy feature (for the [Shared Storage API](https://github.com/WICG/shared-storage)) is disabled, then the `sharedStorage` methods will throw an exception.

+If the "private-aggregation" permissions policy feature (for the [Private Aggregation API ](https://github.com/patcg-individual-drafts/private-aggregation-api/)) is disabled, then the `privateAggregation` methods will throw an exception.